devaKumaraswamy/cra-template-viya-app-quickstart/README.md

 The required configurations are explained at this [link](https://github.com/sassoftware/restaf/wiki/usefulTips).

-The default clientId information are:
+The default clientId information is:

 - Oauth flow: authorization_code
 - clientid: viyaapp